brianglass/anastasis/files/6_december.md

 **10:7; 3:13-16 & selection**\]

-The memory of the just is with praises, and the LordÂ’s blessing of is upon his head.
+The memory of the just is with praises, and the Lord’s blessing of is upon his head.
 Blessed is the one who finds wisdom, and the mortal who knows understanding.
 For it is better to trade for her than for treasures of gold or silver.
 She is more precious than valuable stones; nothing evil can stand against her; she is well known to all who draw near her; nothing precious matches her worth.
 From her mouth comes justice, she bears law and mercy on her tongue.
 Therefore listen to me, my children, for I shall speak noble things; and blessed is the one who will keep my ways.
 For my issues are issues of life, and favour is prepared by the Lord.
 Therefore I beseech you and utter my voice to the children of mankind.
 Because I, Wisdom, have prepared counsel and knowledge and I have called upon understanding.
 Counsel and assurance are mine, understanding is mine, strength is mine.
 I love those who are my friends, while those who seek me will find grace.
 And so you simple folk understand subtlety, you untaught lay it to heart.
 Hearken to me again, for I shall speak noble things, and I shall open my mouth to speak things that are right.
 Because my throat will meditate truth, but lying lips are abominations before me.
 All the words of my mouth are with justice; there is nothing twisted in them or crooked.
 They are all straight to those who understand, and right to those that find knowledge.
 For I teach you what is true, that your hope may be in the Lord, and you may be filled with Spirit.

 The Reading is from Proverbs.
 \[